 Ready to find a new job that you love?
 Let’s dive into the steps you’ll need to take.

 1. Update your resume

-An updated resume is a key to your job hunting success.
+An updated resume is key to your job-hunting success.
 You want to showcase your full potential on your resume in an organized way.
 Make sure to include all relevant skills.

 Plus, you should also consider brushing up on skills or beefing up your resume with any training or certifications you might need.
 Be sure that you are able to explain any job gap on your resume.

 2. Compile a list of your top references

 Think back through your previous positions.
 Is there anyone that you trust to give a glowing reference?
 You may want to hold off on using references from your current office if you don’t want to tip off your current employer that you are looking for new jobs.

 As you build your list, seek out updated contact information from your references to use as needed.

 3. Streamline your search for the best jobs

 First things first, you don’t want to waste your time applying for jobs that you aren’t remotely interested in.
 With that, it is important to streamline your search for the best jobs available.